Around a year ago, millions of employers worldwide had to make a sudden and unprecedented shift to home office amid the coronavirus pandemic.

 - Getting insufficient sleep or experiencing insomnia

-- Negative thoughts towards your work
+- Negative thoughts about your work

 - Feelings of helplessness and disconnected